swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 ├── Package.swift
 ├── README.md
 ├── Sources
-│   └── swift-library
+│   └── MyLibrary
-│       └── swift_library.swift
+│       └── MyLibrary.swift
 └── Tests
-    └── swift-libraryTests
+    └── MyLibraryTests
-        └── swift_libraryTests.swift
+        └── MyLibraryTests.swift
 ~~~

 `Package.swift` is the manifest file for Swift.
 It’s where you keep metadata for your project, as well as dependencies.

-`Sources/swift-library/swift-library.swift` is the library initial source file and where we’ll write our library code.
+`Sources/MyLibrary/MyLibrary.swift` is the library initial source file and where we’ll write our library code.
-`Test/swift-libraryTests/swift-libraryTests.swift` is where we can write tests for our library.
+`Test/MyLibraryTests/MyLibraryTests.swift` is where we can write tests for our library.

 In fact, SwiftPM generated a "Hello, world!" project for us, including some unit tests!
 We can run the tests by running  `swift test`  in our terminal.